The world's story is now an Asian story. But to tell that story the world needs great journalism.

 That project has already deepened the coverage of the region in Australia and built new connections between Australian and South-East Asian journalists.

-In just 12 months the AFR published 211 articles by correspondent Emma Connors and generated increases in page views and audience engagement for coverage on South-East Asia.
+In just 12 months the AFR published more than 200 articles by correspondent Emma Connors and generated increases in page views and audience engagement for coverage on South-East Asia.